database89/unm_git_tutorial/Tutorial/Tutorial_Instructions.md

 ## If there are merge-conflicts, resolve them.
 If not, then update the fork.
 $ git checkout master               # were on myFeatureBranch, so checkout master
 $ git merge myFeatureBranch         # since myFeatureBranch seems good, merge its commits into master
-$ git push origin/master master     # only push the changes from the master branch to the fork
+$ git push origin master            # only push the changes from the master branch to the fork

 ## Now, prepare a pull-request in GitHub to request that the changes from the fork get pulled into the
 ## the original repository.